top of page

 • Or even you

-And once fleas get indoors, they can lay eggs in carpets, furniture, and bedding, making them much harder to eliminate.
+Once fleas get indoors, they can lay eggs in carpets, furniture, and bedding, making them much harder to eliminate.

 Signs You Might Have Fleas in Your Yard

+A simple test experts suggest is called the “white sock test.”
 Put on a pair of white socks and shuffle through your grass.
 If fleas are present, they’ll jump onto the socks and become visible.
+Other signs include:

 • Pets scratching more than usual